 By the end of this article, your head will probably be buzzing with creative ideas for your upcoming collection.
 We’ve covered fashion collection tips ranging from knowing garment construction basics to utilizing social media as a marketing platform.
 But it doesn’t stop there.

-Get organized, create your checklist, and try to think like your customers and/or retail buyers would when designing your collection.
-If you’re not seeing instant results, remember this industry advice: new customers will need to be exposed to your brand at least seven times before making their first purchase.
+Get organized, create your checklist, and think like your customers and/or retail buyers when designing your collection.
+If you do not see instant results, remember this industry advice: new customers will need to be exposed to your brand at least seven times before making their first purchase.
 Like most of life’s undertakings, creating a fashion collection is not a race to the finish but a journey to success.

 We’d love to help you along the next step of your journey.
 If you are interested in finding out more about working with TEG or have any questions get in touch.